ARMmbed/esp8266-driver/README.md

 make sure that the firmware in your module is compatible with Mbed OS, follow the [Update guide](https://developer.mbed.org/teams/ESP8266/wiki/Firmware-Update).

-This driver supports AT firmware version from 1.3.0 to 1.7.0.
+This driver supports AT firmware versions 1.3.0 to 1.7.0.
 We advise updating the [AT firmware](https://www.espressif.com/en/support/download/at?keys=) to at least version 1.7.0.

 ## Restrictions